Jaroan/Fair-MARL/README.md

-# Cooperation and Fairness in Multi-Agent Reinforcement Learning (FAIR-MARL)
+# Cooperation and Fairness in Multi-Agent Reinforcement Learning (Fair-MARL)

 This repository contains the code for the paper **"Cooperation and Fairness in Multi-Agent Reinforcement Learning"**, which introduces a method to incorporate fairness for multi-agent navigation tasks.
 The method builds on the InforMARL framework and extends it to ensure fair cooperation in scenarios like MPE's simple spread (coverage) and formation.